CtrlAustin/magilist.js/README.md

 An easy to use multi-list generator for your website

 ## How to Use:
-* Add magilist.js to your project anywhere you'd like
+* Add magilist.js to your project anywhere you'd like (its reccomended to keep list.json in the project root but it can be moved under advanced elements)
 * open magilist.js and edit the user elements to fit your needs
+* add an element with the ID the same as the title the list you want to use
 * Style to your taste!
-* its reccomended to keep list.json in the project root but it can be moved under advanced elements
-* you can now add more lists by creating divs with the id of the list name!

 ## Current HTML Layout
 magilist generates its lists in one set way at the moment